-Get to know Dr. Inge: Q&A with Lurie Children’s new Surgeon-in-Chief
+Get to know Dr. Thomas Inge: Q&A with Lurie Children’s new Surgeon-in-Chief

 Renowned for his expertise in pediatric bariatric surgery and research, Dr. Inge comes from University of Colorado and Children’s Hospital of Colorado, where he served as Pediatric Surgery Division Chief, Associate Surgeon-in-Chief and a member of the hospital’s Executive Leadership Team.